Research output per year

 Please contact me for details.

-Before taking up this post, Marta has worked at the UCL Interaction Centre (UCLIC) and at Microsoft Research Cambridge, as well as at Helsinki University and HIIT (Helsinki Institute for Information Technology) in Finland.
-She has a BSc and MSc in Psychology from University of Padua (Italy) and a PhD in HCI at UCLIC.
+Before joining Northumbria, Marta worked at Microsoft Research Cambridge, the UCL Interaction Centre (UCLIC), Helsinki University, and the Helsinki Institute for Information Technology (HIIT).
+She hold a BSc and MSc in Psychology from the University of Padua (Italy) and a PhD in HCI from UCLIC.

 PhD, University College London